-This mandate is flexible enough to allow the promotion and adoption of a range of nuclear riskreduction and disarmament measures at the HLC.
-Some nuclear-risk reduction and incremental disarmament measures (such as no-first-use) could be adopted by the nuclear-armed States and their allies.
-Other more comprehensive disarmament measures, such as the ban treaty, could be promoted by the non-nuclear States encouraging more countries to sign and ratify.
+This mandate is flexible enough to allow the promotion and adoption of a range of nuclear risk-reduction and disarmament measures at the HLC.
+Some nuclear-risk reduction and incremental disarmament measures (such as no-first-use) could be adopted by the nuclear armed States and their allies.
+Other more comprehensive disarmament measures, such as the Treaty on the Prohibition of Nuclear Weapons (TPNW), could be promoted by the non-nuclear States encouraging more countries to sign and ratify.
+The HLC could also advance regional measures such as nuclear-weapon-free zones in the Middle East and North-East Asia.